shrishkukde/Android-Cheat-Sheet/README.md

 This repository is created with an aim to make great application in Android.
 This repository contains helpful links to the documents which will speed up you development and testing process.

 I keep updating this repository with helpful links.
+These are __must visit pages__ for anyone who works on Android.

 #### Espresso Cheat Sheet
 https://developer.android.com/training/testing/espresso/cheat-sheet